manisar2/manisar2/README.md

  * ### <font size="4rem">[What's up with VS Code, WSL, Docker and Dev-containers?](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/vscode-docker-wsl-and-dev-containers/)</font>
    Code, develop, build, test and showcase like a Pro.<br>

+ * ### <font size="4rem">[2FA and Authenticator Apps - The Issues and the Way Out!](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/2fa-and-authenticator-apps-issues-and-way-out/)</font>
+   A truly portable and secure solution for managing your 2FA accounts!
+   No need to worry about losing your laptop, phone or changing from Android to iOS or vice versa.<br>

  * ### <font size="4rem">[Audio Setup with and without External Dock](https://randompearls.com/science-and-technology/information-technology/coding-and-development-reference-and-tools/audio-setup-external-dock/)</font>
    Setup audio both with and without an external dock.<br>Force detection of audio devices including speakers and microphones.<br>